workflows-sh/aws-ecs-fargate/README.md

 ## Demo

-You can run and deploy the AWS -ECS fargate Workflow directly on our [Platform]()
+You can run and deploy the AWS-ECS-Fargate Workflow directly on our [Platform](https://cto.ai/), kindly follow the steps below to get started 🚀

 ## Latest Version